wguldin/portfolio/talks.md

 In my role at BriteCore, I've had several opportunities to present to different audiences, including presenting every year on product design at our annual users conference, BriteCon.

 ## BriteCon 2019
-While scaling our design team at BriteCore, we created a dedicted role for user research.
+While scaling our design team at BriteCore, we created a dedicated role for user research.
 Over the course of the year, we engaged with real people using our application in new ways, and I talk about how that's worked, and what we're planning on next.
 <iframe src="https://player.vimeo.com/video/375490337" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Tech Talk "CSS: It’s not that complicated"